 To export a Simulink model to FMU with C source code, install Simulink Coder™

-functions, exporting FMU with source code may error out due to duplicate header files in
+functions, exporting FMU with source code may cause an error due to duplicate header files

-Code to set Code Generation > Interface >
+Utility Code to set the Code Generation >

-You cannot generate FMU from Simulink model, due to these limitations:
+You cannot generate FMU from a Simulink model, due to these limitations:

 Export a Simulink Model